ducakar/openzone/README.md

 * `OZ_GL_ES`: Use OpenGL ES 2.0 API.
 Always enabled in NaCl platform, on other platforms it will merely use GL ES headers and functions set, it will still initialise OpenGL.

-* `OZ_NONFREE`: Enable support for decoding MP3 and AAC formats.
-Required libraries (libmad and faad2) are loaded in run-time if found on system or library search path.
+* `OZ_NONFREE`: Enable support for decoding MP3 and AAC formats and building textures using S3 texture compression.

 * `OZ_STANDALONE`: This only affects behaviour of "`make install`".
 It also installs dependencies from support directory, game data archives found in `share/openzone`, info files etc. This is